+The Debtors intend to present evidence at the Confirmation Hearing to demonstrate the basis for and propriety of the release and exculpation provisions pursuant to section 1123(b) of the Bankruptcy Code and Bankruptcy Rule 9019.
 The Debtors believe that the Debtors' releases, third-party releases, and exculpation provisions included in the Plan are an integral part of the Restructuring Transactions contemplated by the Plan and the Debtors' overall restructuring efforts.
-As discussed more fully in Article VIII.H of this Disclosure Statement, entitled "Investigation," Kirkland & Ellis LLP ("Kirkland"), at the direction of the independent and disinterested directors, conducted an extensive investigation into the potential claims and causes of action held by the Estate.
+The Debtors assert that allAs discussed more fully in Article VIII.H of this Disclosure Statement, entitled "Investigation," Kirkland & Ellis LLP ("Kirkland"), at the direction of the independent and disinterested directors, conducted an extensive investigation into the potential claims and causes of action held by the Estate.
 After reviewing the outcome of the investigation, the independent and disinterested directors and Cobalt's board of directors (the "Board") determined that the releases contained in the Plan are appropriate.
 On balance, the value of any potential claim held by the Estate is far outweighed by the cost of prosecuting such a claim.
 Indeed, any prosecution of such claims would only further deplete estate resources and reduce creditor recoveries.
 Further, the Debtors assert that many of the Released Parties and the Exculpated Parties have made substantial and valuable contributions to the Debtors' restructuring through efforts to negotiate and implement the Plan, which will maximize the value of the Debtors for the benefit of all parties in interest.
-Accordingly, for all of these reasons the Debtors believe that each of the Released Parties and the Exculpated Parties warrants the benefit of the release and exculpation provisions.
-Based on the foregoing, the Debtors believe that the releases and exculpations in the plan are necessary and appropriate and meet the applicable legal standard.
-Moreover, the Debtors will present evidence at the Confirmation Hearing to demonstrate the basis for the propriety of the release and exculpation provisions.
+Accordingly, for all of these reasons the Debtors believe that each of the Released Parties and the foregoing, the Debtors believe that the releases and exculpation provisions.
+Based on the foregoing, the Debtors believe that the releases and exculpation provisions.
+Based on the foregoing, the Debtors believe that the releases and exculpation provisions.